mtlynch/mtlynch.io/_posts/2019-07-31-dumbest-task-i-ever-outsourced.md

 {% include image.html file="cover.jpg" alt="The Dumbest Task I Ever Outsourced (cover image)" max_width="1000px" img_link=true %}

-I'm constantly trying to convince my friends to outsource.
-Many of them work high-paying jobs and find themselves with too little free time, but they won't listen to me sing the praises of outsourcing.
-I think it's because they know about the time I paid someone $96 to clean a $39 to keyboard.
+I derive immense satisfaction from outsourcing parts of my life.
+All of my friends have heard me argue that they're undervaluing their time and they should pay to delegate some of their chores.
+Very few of them heed my advice, and it's probably because they know about the time I paid someone $96 to clean a $39 to keyboard.

 ## It all started with a writing class

 Back in 2016, I lived in a small studio apartment in Manhattan.
-It was a Monday night, and I was sitting in front of my computer trying to write a short story.
-I hadn't written fiction since high school, but I had signed up for a writing class.
-My first story was due at 9 AM the next day.
+It was a Monday night, and I was staring at my computer trying to write a short story.
+I hadn't written fiction since high school, but I had recently signed up for a writing class.
+My first assignment was due at 9 AM the next day.

 Desperate for any distraction, I became fixated on my keyboard.
 It was so dusty and grimy.
 How had I not noticed this before?
-I had the same keyboard for five or six years, typing on it 20-30 hours per week, eating all my meals in front of it.
+I had owned the same keyboard for five or six years, typed on it 20-30 hours per week, and eaten all my meals in front of it.

-TOOD: Picture of my keyboard
+{% include image.html file="keyboard.jpg" alt="My keyboard on my desk" max_width="600px" img_link="true" %}

 Growing up, my parents routinely popped all the keys off of our keyboards to deep clean them in rubbing alcohol.
 Did people still do that?

 I should do that!

-No, I'd never finish my story.
-I recognized my procrastination for what it was, but the only way I could focus was to promise myself that I'd address the dirty keyboard later that week.
+No, couldn't do that or I'd never finish my story.
+I recognized my newfound cleanliness obsession as the procrastination method that it was, and my only way of moving past it was to promise myself that I'd handle the dirty keyboard later that week.

 ## Outsource all the things

-At the time, I was making good money working for Google, but I felt constantly short on time.
-A few friends had told me they had used an app called [TaskRabbit](https://www.taskrabbit.com) to book workers for short, one-off tasks like mounting a TV or waiting in a long line.
+At the time, I was making good money working for Google, but I constantly felt short on time.
+A few friends had told me they had used an app called [TaskRabbit](https://www.taskrabbit.com) to book workers for short, one-off tasks like mounting a TV or picking something up from the store.

-TODO: TaskRabbit screenshot
+{% include image.html file="taskrabbit.jpg" alt="TaskRabbit homepage" max_width="600px" class="img-border" img_link="true" %}

-This seemed like the ideal time to try out for this service, so I signed up.
-To my surprise, their pre-defined job templates had no entry for "keyboard deep cleaning," so I booked the job as "Small cleaning" and explained in the description that I wanted someone to clean my keyboard.
+I signed up and browsed the app.
+To my surprise, TaskRabbit had no job template for "keyboard deep cleaning," so I booked the job as "Small cleaning" and explained in the description that I wanted someone to clean my keyboard.
 I wasn't sure if cleaning the keyboard would fill up TaskRabbit's one hour minimum, so I requested that the cleaner also take care of some dishes that had piled up in my sink.

 ## Must have at least 15 years of keyboard cleaning experience